mbhulin/OrientTutorial/fill_database_with_test_data.md

 db.commit();
 ```

-The first parameter specifies the subclass of V. Thereafter follow pairs of property-name and value.
+The first parameter specifies the subclass of V. The following parameters are pairs of property-name and value.

 If you like you can edit FillDB.java and add some additional locations, objects or positions.